kellykim831/Good_README_Generator/README.md

  ## Questions
  ![image](https://github.com/kellykim831.png?size=200)
  <br>
  If you have any questions about the repo, open an issue or contact me direct at kellykim408@gmail.com.
-You can find more of my work at undefined.
+You can find more of my work at kellykim831.